BryanTheLai/StackRAG-Backend/README.md

 Finding the right information involves understanding the query, filtering data (critically by user), searching for semantic similarity, and refining the results.

+### 5.2 Goal: Context Provider, Not Just RAG

+The objective of the retrieval process is to act as an effective **context provider** for the Language Model, not strictly to implement a traditional embedding-based RAG pipeline.
+While embeddings and vector search are valuable tools, the focus is on providing the LLM with the most relevant and necessary information from the user's documents, regardless of the specific method used to find it.
+This might involve combining multiple techniques.

-### 5.2 Handling Complex Queries
+### 5.3 Handling Complex Queries

 A planned step involves using an LLM to decompose complex questions into simpler sub-queries for sequential processing.

-### 5.3 Identifying Key Details & Filters
+### 5.4 Identifying Key Details & Filters

 The system will parse the user query to extract explicit filters like dates, company names, or report types.

-### 5.4 Filtering by Details (Inc. User ID)
+### 5.5 Filtering by Details (Inc. User ID)

 The **first and most critical filter** applied to any database query (sections or chunks) will be `WHERE user_id = [authenticated_user_id]`.
 Additional metadata filters (year, type, company) identified from the query will further narrow the search space within the user's data.

-### 5.5 Finding Similar Text (Vector Search)
+### 5.6 Finding Relevant Text (Multi-Method Approach)

-The user query will be embedded.
-A `pgvector` similarity search (`<->` operator) will be performed on the `chunks.embedding` column *within the filtered set of chunks* to find the chunks whose meaning is closest to the query.
+Finding the right context may involve a combination of techniques, driven by the specific query and the structure of financial data:

+*   **Vector Search:** Using the `pgvector` extension to find chunks semantically similar to the query embedding *within the filtered set*.
+*   **Keyword Search:** Leveraging database full-text search capabilities to find exact terms or phrases mentioned in the query.
+*   **Metadata-Driven Lookup:** Directly retrieving sections or chunks based on extracted metadata (e.g., find all sections from the "Balance Sheet" of the "2024 Annual Report").
+*   **Structure-Aware Navigation:** Potentially, in the future, understanding that a query about "Net Profit" might require looking at sections related to "Revenue" and "Expenses" within the same reporting period.

+The goal is to use the most effective method or combination of methods for a given financial query type to ensure high precision and recall.

-### 5.6 Refining Results (Re-ranking)
+### 5.7 Refining Results (Re-ranking)

-The initial chunks/sections retrieved via vector search will likely be re-ranked using a more computationally intensive cross-encoder model to improve the relevance ordering before passing to the answer generation stage.
+The initial chunks/sections retrieved via various search methods will likely be re-ranked using a more computationally intensive cross-encoder model or domain-specific logic to improve the relevance ordering before passing to the answer generation stage.

-### 5.7 Final Selection
+### 5.8 Final Selection

-A predefined number of top-ranked, relevant sections will be selected to form the context for the Answer Generation LLM.
+A predefined number of top-ranked, relevant sections/chunks will be selected to form the context for the Answer Generation LLM.

 ---